ajay098patro/sentinel-imagery-indices-calculator/README.md

 2. Provide the directory for the NIR (B08) band:
    Provide Band NIR (B08) Directory: path/to/nir_band.jp2

-3. Choose the index to calculate (NDVI or SAVI):
-   What would you like to do with the image (NDVI - SAVI)?
-Choose (1/2) respectively: 1

-The software will display the calculated index with a north arrow on the plot.
+The software will display the calculated index with a range scale on the plot.

 ## Contributing